MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 These tasks depend on how you, the administrator, tell users to install the Company Portal app.
 Typically, the less end users must do to enroll, the higher chance they'll want to enroll.

-- Users open the Company Portal app, sign in with their organization account (`user@contoso.com`), and then step through the enrollment.
+- **Setup Assistant enrollment**: Users open the Company Portal app, sign in with their organization account (`user@contoso.com`), and then step through the enrollment.
 Once they enroll, they must approve the profile.
 When users approve, the device is enrolled and considered managed.
 If they don't approve, then they're not enrolled, and won't receive your policy and profile updates.

   For more specific information on the end user steps, see [Enroll your macOS device using the Company Portal app](../user-help/enroll-your-device-in-intune-macos-cp.md).

-- **Setup Assistant enrollment**: ??
   - Admins should push comp port app from VPP

 - **Without user affinity (Direct enrollment)**: No actions.
+Be sure they don't install the Company Portal app.

 Users typically don't like enrolling themselves, and may not be familiar with the Company Portal app.
 Be sure to provide guidance, including what information to enter.
 For some guidance on communicating with your users, see [Planning guide: Task 5: Create a rollout plan](intune-planning-guide.md#task-5-create-a-rollout-plan).